-- Initial back ground and Research 2014-15 - Parish Questionnaire March 2015 August 2015 - Analysis of Questionnaire December 2015 - Character Appraisal Survey Work August-September 2016 - Informal Consultation October/November 2016

-• REG14 - Consultation 11th August -29th September 2017

-In order, to promote the consultation at REG.14, the Parish Councils produced a press release which was circulated to the Thetford and Brandon Times and an article publicising the consultation appeared in the paper on the 6th September 2017 as well as the Eastern Daily Press (EDP) and the EDP website.
+- Initial back ground and Research 2014-15 - Parish Questionnaire March 2015 August 2015 - Analysis of Questionnaire December 2015 - Character Appraisal Survey Work August-September 2016 - Informal Consultation October/November 2016 - REG14 Consultation 11th August -29th September 2017 - REG 16 Consultation 2nd February 16th March 2018 release which was circulated to the Thetford and Brandon Times and an article publicising the consultation appeared in the paper on the 6th September 2017 as well as the Eastern Daily Press (EDP) and the EDP website.
 A wide range of statutory and local consultees were sent an email with details of the consultation dates and links to the 3 websites containing the documents.
 The Parish Councils also produced posters plus a flyer that was delivered to every household within the Joint Neighbourhood Plan area.